Educational Exchange and Scholarship Opportunities for Citizens of Afghanistan

 Study of the U.S. Institutes (SUSIs) for Student Leaders are intensive short-term academic programs whose purpose is to provide groups of undergraduate student leaders with a deeper understanding of the United States while simultaneously enhancing their leadership skills.
 The five-week Institutes will consist of a balanced series of seminar discussions, readings, group presentations, and lectures.

 To apply or for more information please visit: http://ow.ly/txJg50xspcF

 Aid for Afghan Students Admitted to U.S. Schools

 The EducationUSA Opportunity Scholarship provides small grants for students who are highly qualified and have been awarded substantial institutional financial aid, but would have difficulty paying for the cost of international airfare, books, supplies, and other required university expenses.
 Applications are accepted throughout the year, but awards are not granted until an applicant has received his/her U.S. student visa.

-AUAF Scholarship 2018
+AUAF Scholarship 2018 - CLOSED